-GALLERY F is an exhibition and workshop space run by artists for artists.
-Our committee is a dedicated group of volunteers, passionate about fostering the creativity of local emerging and established artists, makers and crafts people by facilitating exhibitions and workshops locally and developing national and international networks.
-GALLERY F exists as a not for profit community organisation in conjunction with and supported by Arts Mildura.
+GALLERY F Creative Arts Inc. is an ARI run by artists for artists.
+Our committee is a dedicated group of volunteers, passionate about fostering the creativity of local emerging and established artists, makers and crafts people by facilitating exhibitions and workshops locally and developing networks.
+GALLERYF Creative Arts Inc. exists as a not for profit community organisation.

 Exhibition runs from: August 3rd - August 26th